-Students who want to audit course (attend a course without credit) will be charged 50% tuition.
+Students who want to audit courses (attend a course without credit) will be charged 50% tuition.

-Print/Copy Card Fee
+Print/Copy Fees

-To print or copy on campus, students must use a print card.
-Students can purchase print cards in the library.
+To print or copy on campus, students must use an LCC ID card.
+Students can top up their LCC ID cards in the library.
 The fee is non-refundable.